 Scope of the EE-PRG and IEs

-The EE-PRG process would entail a set schedule of regular meetings to discuss the IE review of (1) solicitation plans, (2) proposed solicitations, (3) RFP protocols and product criteria, (4) summaries of review, assessment, and scores of proposals, and (5) final selection for third party programs (e.g., statewide or otherwise).
+The EE-PRG process would entail a set schedule of regular meetings to discuss progress on and IE review of (1) solicitation plans, (2) proposed solicitations, (3) RFP protocols and product criteria, (4) summaries of review, assessment, and scores of proposals, and (5) final selection for third party programs (e.g., statewide or otherwise).
 The meeting schedule would be established in advance and be structured in such a way to balance the need for a timely solicitation process to enable continual energy efficiency program deployment while providing sufficient opportunity for stakeholder involvement and Energy Division oversight.

 The IE’s role would include the following: